Editor-in-chief role axed at Scotsman Publications

 "John McLellan has been placed on leave and is in consultation with the company.

-"Further announcements on the editorship of The Scotsman will be made in due course."'Anger and disbelief'
+"Further announcements on the editorship of The Scotsman will be made in due course."

 The National Union of Journalists reacted angrily to the move.